awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select a RAM disk for the instance\.
 If you have selected a kernel, you might need to select a specific RAM disk with the drivers to support it\.
 + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) Select a kernel for the instance\.
 + **Nitro Enclave**: Allows you to create isolated execution environments, called enclaves, from Amazon EC2 instances\.
 Select **Enable** to enable the instance for AWS Nitro Enclaves\.
 For more information, see [What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.
++ **License configurations**: You can launch instances against the specified license configuration to track your license usage\.
+For more information, see [Create a license configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
 + **Metadata accessible**: You can enable or disable access to the instance metadata\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
++ **Metadata transport**: Enable the instance to reach the link local IMDSv2 IPv6 address \(`fd00:ec2::254`\) to retrieve instance metadata\.
+This option is only available if you are launching [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) into an [IPv6\-only subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html#subnet-basics)\.
+For more information about retrieving instance metadata, see [Retrieve instance metadata](instancedata-data-retrieval.md)\.
 + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
 + **Metadata response hop limit**: If you enable instance metadata, you can set the allowable number of network hops for the metadata token\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.
++ **Allow tags in metadata**: If you select **Enable**, the instance will allow access to all of its tags from its metadata\.
+If no value is specified, then by default, access to the tags in instance metadata is disabled\.
+For more information, see [Allow access to tags in instance metadata](Using_Tags.md#allow-access-to-tags-in-IMDS)\.
 + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 For more information, see [Run commands on your Linux instance at launch](user-data.md)\.

 ### Summary<a name="liw-summary"></a>